daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 ## Multiple image effects

-We haven't yet discussed how to run multiple image effects at once, but it's actually really easy - just attach multiple image effect scripts to your main camera and add the shaders you wish to run to those components.
+We haven't yet discussed how to run multiple image effects at once, but it's simple - just attach multiple image effect scripts to your main camera and add the shaders you wish to run to those components.
 The image effects will run in order from top to bottom, so do make sure the effects are listed in the correct order!
 To complete our Neon Bloom effect, add an `ImageEffectBase` script with the `Neon` shader attached, then add an `ImageEffectBloom` script below it and attach the `Bloom` shader.
 Now our effect is looking just the way we'd like it!

 ![Neon Bloom](/img/tut1/part4-scene-neon-bloom.png){: .center-image }